osuosl/ganeti_webmgr/docs/source/usage/clusters.rst

 When the Cluster is added it will automatically synchronize.
-Virtual Machines objects will be created to match what is found on the Ganeti Cluster. `Permission tags </projects/ganeti-webmgr/wiki/Permissions#Permission-Tags>`_ will also be parsed to automatically add permissions for virtual machines.
+Virtual Machines objects will be created to match what is found on the Ganeti Cluster. :ref:`permission-tags` will also be parsed to automatically add permissions for virtual machines.

 A cluster can be added with only its hostname and port, but a username and password for the cluster are required if you want to make changes to it.
-Clusters added without a valid username and password appear in `Read-Only mode </projects/ganeti-webmgr/wiki/Cluster_Read_Only>`_, where you can only change aspects of the cluster that are local to Ganeti Web Manager's database.
+Clusters added without a valid username and password appear in :doc:`/cluster-read-only` where you can only change aspects of the cluster that are local to Ganeti Web Manager's database.

-Permissions can be `edited
-manually </projects/ganeti-webmgr/wiki/Permissions>`_ or you can use the `orphans tool </projects/ganeti-webmgr/wiki/Managing_Clusters#Orphaned-Virtual-Machines>`_ to find virtual machines with no permissions.
+:doc:`permissions` can be edited manually or you can use the :ref:`orphans` tool to find virtual machines with no permissions.

 Synchronizing Clusters
 ----------------------

 Ganeti Web Manager stores some information about clusters in its database.
-Cluster and virtual machine information will `refresh automatically </projects/ganeti-webmgr/wiki/Cache_System#Lazy-Cache-Refresh>`_, but the list of virtual machines must be synchronized manually.
+Cluster and virtual machine information will :ref:`refresh automatically <lazy-cache>`, but the list of virtual machines must be synchronized manually.
 This can be done by via the orphans view

 #.
 Main Menu -> Orphans